Kauflux

 5. Activate the option Visible in selection (toggle_on).

-6. Click on Save (save).
+6. Click SAVE (save).

 → The referrer is active.